Automate MACD analysis using n8n workflows

 What data you need

 • Time, open, high, low, close, volume for each bar.
-I call that OHLCV.
+That is OHLCV.

 • A consistent timeframe.
-Don’t mix minute bars with daily bars inside the same run.
+Do not mix minute bars with daily bars in the same run.

 • A reliable source.
-Any REST API that returns JSON or CSV will work.
+Any REST API that returns JSON or CSV will do.

 Indicator choices

 • I use standard MACD settings: 12, 26, 9.
 MACD is the difference between a short EMA and a long EMA.
 The signal line is an EMA of the MACD.
 The histogram is MACD minus signal.
-Those values are simple to compute in a Function node.
+That is straightforward to compute in a Function node.

-• Candlestick patterns I check for are low-cost and deterministic: bullish engulfing, bearish engulfing, hammer, and shooting star.
-They are quick to compute and give immediate signals when combined with MACD crossovers.
+• The candlestick patterns I check are low-cost and deterministic: bullish engulfing, bearish engulfing, hammer, and shooting star.
+They are quick to compute and give clear signals when combined with MACD crossovers.

 Data flow in n8n